|

 Great builders and craftsmen also account for lumber shrinkage.
 The lumber used to frame the house can actually shrink over time.
 Openings that were fine during the construction phase may become tight only 6 months later.
 There is no substitute for experience and brains when it comes to small detail items such as this.

-So Tim actually didn't help her too much, did he?
-At first he suggested to enlarge the contact zone, but after that said: don’t start to cut away wood… so, what she supposes to do?
+So, Tim actually didn't help her too much, did he?
+At first he suggested to enlarge the contact zone, but after that he said: don’t start to cut away the wood… so, what's she supposes to do?
 To cut, or not to cut? – Something Shakespearean is in this question!
-It’s seems to me that Shakespeare could help better.
+But it’s seems to me that Shakespeare could help better.

 www.improvenet.com